mariovyord/questions-and-answers/README.md

 - Edit
 - User Profile / All questions / All answers / Sorted by newest
 - Tags / Sorted by likes

+### Main gimmick
+- Scoreboard of the users with most upvoted answers

 ### Users can:
 - Post questions